Functional Dental Care

 Some patients have problems with the way their chewing system works.
 These “functional” problems usually fall into two categories: those with abnormal wear on their teeth and those with ”comfort” issues related to the TMJ and related facial muscles and structures.

 In a healthy mouth where the chewing machine is working properly, very little wear on the front or back teeth should occur.
-Over an 80 year period of time we should expect about 1mm of enamel loss from tooth surfaces.
+Over an 80 year period, we should expect about 1mm of enamel loss from tooth surfaces.
 Where excessive wear is noted, we know the teeth and related structures are not functioning properly.
 There are several reasons why teeth wear at a faster rate than is normal and our goal is to determine where the wear is coming from and how we can reduce the risk of wear in the years ahead.

 Often times patients with wear related issues have no pain, discomfort or other symptoms.
 Excessive wear on front teeth can have an impact on how we look, often times making us look older than we really are.
-Wear on the back teeth can cause increased tooth sensitivy or breakage.
+Wear on the back teeth can cause increased tooth sensitivity or breakage.
 As our life expectancy increases, it makes sense that we need our teeth to work properly for a longer period of time.

 Trouble with Your Jaw?